Clouder0/ray-log-notebook/README.md

 # Ray Log Notebook

+**After (Fix routing of background thread output when no parent is set explicitly)[https://github.com/ipython/ipykernel/pull/1451], displaying in the latest executed cell would become the default behaviour.
+The PR is not release up to now(ipykernel 7.0.1) but may come soon.**

 This is a tiny **FIX** for Ray to display logs under the **last executed cell** instead of **ray.init()** cell.

 Q: Why would this happen?\